Homegear/Homegear-Doc/Homegear/source/installation.rst

 Hardware Recommendations
 ========================

-Homegear runs on pretty much any computer running GNU/Linux.
+Homegear runs on essentially any computer running GNU/Linux.
 The only requirement is a minimum memory size of 256 MB.
-Recommended is 1 GB.
-The memory limits the number of threads that can run simultaneously.
-Some devices don't need threads and some devices do.
-So depending on what you want to do, you need more or less memory.
-1 GB should be more than enough for all normal installations though.
+However, we recommend a memory size of 1 GB.
+The amount of memory limits the number of threads that can run simultaneously.
+Some devices don't need threads, but others do.
+Thus, depending on what you want to accomplish and the devices you want to use, you will require more or less memory.
+1 GB should be more than enough memory for all normal installations.

-.. note:: It is recommended to use a battery backup for your system so there is no data corruption in case of a power blackout.
+.. note:: We recommend using a battery backup for your system so there is no risk of data corruption in case of power failure or a blackout.

 Software Requirements
 =====================

-Homegear should run on all current GNU/Linux distributions.
-With small changes it can also run on BSD and Mac OS systems.
+You can run Homegear on all current GNU/Linux distributions.
+If you make some small changes, you can also run it on BSD and Mac OS systems.

-.. warning:: Do not run Homegear in a virtual machine as packet timing is very inaccurate.
+.. warning:: Do not run Homegear in a virtual machine because packet timing is very inaccurate.

 Installing from Repository
 **************************

-If you are using Debian, Raspbian or Ubuntu you can install Homegear from repository.
-Please follow the instructions for your system.
+If you are using Debian, Raspbian, or Ubuntu, you can install Homegear from the repository.
+To do so, please follow the instructions for your system.

 Debian
 ======

 Packages are provided for Debian 7 (Wheezy) and Debian 8 (Jessie).
-Supported architectures are i386, amd64, armel and armhf.
+Supported architectures are i386, amd64, armel, and armhf.

 .. warning:: Don't use the Debian repositories for Raspbian.
 Use the Raspbian repository instead.